danielgao20/roadie/README.md

 Overcoming these challenges required dedication, teamwork, and a commitment to expanding our technical expertise.

 Lack of GPT Credit
 * We wrote functional code to integrate an AI Chatbot into our service to help streamline the functionality and help users.
-Unfortunately we ran out of GPT Credit and could not implement this into our project.
+Unfortunately, we ran out of GPT Credit and could not implement this into our project.

 ## Accomplishments that we're proud of